actionhero/new-tutorial/README.md

 Actions are the core of the Actionhero framework.
 These are the basic units of work within every connection type.
 We shall now make a connection for our basic CRUD operations.

-Create a file called `task.ts` in `src/actions` directory.
+Create a file called `goal.ts` in `src/actions` directory.

-### GetTask Action
+### GetGoal Action

-This action is for fetching details of a task with it's particular guid.
+This action is for fetching details of a goal with it's particular id.

 ```
-export class GetTask extends Action
+export class GetGoal extends Action
 ```

 This involves a constructor, which has certain attributes which can be defined for every Action.